 In the meantime, millions of middle-class, and especially poor, minorities, still must watch and wait for coverage to begin.
 There's no wait on the crisis that many blacks and Latino uninsured face.
 They are far more likely than the one in four whites, who are uninsured to experience problems getting treatment at a hospital or clinic.
 This has devastating health and public policy consequences.
 According to the Joint Center for Political and Economic Studies minority uninsured are far more likely than whites to suffer higher rates of catastrophic illness and disease, and are much less likely to obtain basic drugs, tests, preventive screenings and surgeries.
 They are more likely to recover slower from illness, and they die much younger.

+Studies have found that when blacks and Hispanics do receive treatment, the care they receive is more likely to be substandard than that of whites.
+Reports indicate that even when blacks and Hispanics are enrolled in high quality health plans, the racial gap in the care and quality of medical treatment still remains low.
 Private insurers routinely cherry pick the healthiest and most financially secure patients in order to bloat profits and hold down costs.
 American medical providers spend twice as much per patient than providers in countries with universal health care, and they provide lower quality for the grossly inflated dollars.
 Patients pay more in higher insurance premiums, co-payments, fees and other hidden health costs.
 At the same time, government medical insurance programs shell out more than public insurers in other countries with universal health care.

 Blacks and Hispanics have far greater incidences of all major medical ailments than whites.
 Even when they can pay for medical coverage, they can be excluded from coverage if afflicted with these medical maladies.
 The health care reform law addresses this frontally and forbids private insurers from barring anyone with preexisting conditions.
 The problem with this is that while the language of the law clearly spells out the prohibition, much depends on how aggressively government agencies monitor and enforce penalties on private insurers who refuse to cover, or find endless dodges and subterfuges to weasel out of covering, those with major illnesses.